TooTallNate/ansi.js/README.md

   , cursor = ansi(process.stdout)

-// You can chain your calls forever: cursor.red()        // Set font color to red
+// You can chain your calls forever: cursor
-      .bg.blue()    // Set background color to blue .write('Hello World!') // Write 'Hello World!' to stdout .reset()      // When a bg color is set, call reset() before
+  .red()                 // Set font color to red .bg.blue()             // Set background color to blue .write('Hello World!') // Write 'Hello World!' to stdout .reset()               // When a bg color is set, call reset() before
                          //  writing the trailing \n, to avoid Terminal glitches .write('\n')           // And a final \n to wrap things up

 // Rendering modes are persistent: cursor.green().bold()